Chicago at Christmastime is a Favorite Family Tradition

 Since many of the Christmas activities are outside, you’re going to want to pack warm coats, mittens and hats.
 If you have younger children in strollers, blankets are a good idea too.

-Despite the potentially chilly temperatures, the stores and street will still be busy.
+Despite the potentially chilly temperatures, the stores and streets will still be busy.
 Family events may be busy as well.

 We find if we plan for extra time to get places and go into it knowing that there will be crowds, we end up a lot happier.